 Now this isn't as easy to do in the air as it is in your own home but there are some great options still.

-These fit nicely under your clothing and will keep your back muscles warm for hours on end.
+As these fit nicely under your clothing and will keep your back muscles warm for hours on end.

-Perfect for those long journeys.
+So perfect for those long journeys.